smart-on-fhir/cumulus-library/docs/creating-studies.md

 subdirectory of that folder for manifest files, so you can run several studies at once.

-If you're not doing this, you can always add the `--study_dir path/to/dir` argument to any build/export call to tell it where to look for your work.
+If you're not doing this, you can always add the `--study-dir path/to/dir` argument to any build/export call to tell it where to look for your work.

 ## Creating a new study